yaaig-ufrgs/NeuralFastDownward-FSM/README.md

 Generally, most of the time
-you'll be interested in having only short `"experiment"`, `"train"` and `"test"` sections.
+you'll be interested in having only short `"experiment"`, `"train"` and `"test"` sections in the JSON files.
 Evaluation with the samples used for training are already performed automatically at the end of every train, so you'll only be interested in inserting an `"eval"` section if you are interested in evaluating your network over other samples and have `"exp-only-eval": "yes"`.
 The `"sampling"` section